-When arriving, all visitors must use the main entrance and check in with the secretary.
+When arriving, all visitors must use the main entrance and check in with the Office Assistant.
 Students may not bring friends or relatives to class as guests unless permission is granted in advance by an administrator.
 All visitors are required to display a visitor's pass during school hours.
-No students will be allowed to have family/friends from out of state/country visit school for more than one school day.